Line 2 Bloor–Danforth: Designs

 The pre-1980 subway stations of the Bloor–Danforth line follow a two-colour background and trim theme and use the unique Toronto Subway typeface on the stations' walls.
 The tiling theme was influenced by SEPTA's Broad Street Subway (later renamed the B) in Philadelphia and used a cycle that was similar to the design employed on the Yonge subway.
 This design consists of two colours for the tiles, one for main wall tiles and another for trim tiles near the ceiling of the stations.
 The station names on the main wall tiles use the colour of the trim tiles and vice versa, except that some of the station names of the trim tiles are white instead of the main wall tile colour for readability.

 This pattern is based on a design similar to the stations along the University line, which follow a regular pattern with some small variances, which are the result of multiple events.
 One of these tiling variances is located at Christie station, where some of the original tiles were replaced following the 1976 arson attack.
 The replacement trim tiles were differently coloured due to the lack of extra green trim tiles.

 Other variations to the pattern can be observed at Islington and Warden stations, as well as at the former bus bay of Victoria Park station, the three of which have a tricolour design.
 The current terminus stations of Kipling and Kennedy stations, upon initial opening in 1980, resemble the second version of Union subway station.
 When they opened, Kipling and Kennedy stations were the only Line 2 stations not to use the Toronto Subway typeface.
-However, in late 2017, Kipling station was redesigned to use the Toronto Subway typeface as well, leaving Kennedy station being the sole station on Line 2 not to use the typeface.
+However, in late 2017, Kipling station was redesigned to use the Toronto Subway typeface as well.